fabioricali/depreca/README.md

 deprecate(config.foo, 'foo is deprecated use bar instead');
 //=> [DeprecationWarning] foo is deprecated use bar instead

+// set a custom deprecation title deprecate.title = 'MyCustomDeprecation';
+deprecate(config.bar, 'bar is deprecated use foo instead');
+//=> [MyCustomDeprecation] bar is deprecated use foo instead
 ```

 ### Call only once of deprecate